DiegoLopezInc/ITCS-6166_Group_8_Project/README.md

 ---

 ### 6. Additional Notes
-To simulate the network, we are using Mininet to create a virtual SDN with an 8-node ring topology, where each node represents an optical switch managed by an SDN controller (Ryu).
-The digital twin is implemented as a Python script that mirrors the network’s real-time state (e.g., link utilization, latency), updated via OpenFlow messages from Mininet.
-Multicast optimization, inspired by Jasper, is coded as a tree-building algorithm within the controller, distributing synthetic financial data to all nodes.
-We plan to measure performance metrics such as end-to-end delay, jitter, and fairness, comparing Jasper’s approach with CloudEx and DBO, and visualize results using Matplotlib.
-The team, meets twice weekly to ensure steady progress.
-We’d appreciate instructor feedback on the simulation’s realism, traffic design, and fairness comparison scope in the future.
+To simulate the network, we use Mininet to create a virtual SDN with a **4-node star topology**, where each node represents a trading endpoint connected to a central SDN switch managed by a Ryu controller.
+The simulation includes three multicast optimization strategies: CloudEx, Jasper-inspired fair multicast, and DBO.
+The digital twin is implemented in Python, tracking the network’s real-time state and performance metrics such as end-to-end delay, jitter, and fairness (Jain’s Index).
+Synthetic financial data is generated and distributed using the multicast approaches, and results are visualized on a live dashboard.
+The dashboard also allows for real-time control of simulation parameters and displays a live competition leaderboard.
+Team meetings are held regularly to ensure progress and alignment.

 ### 6.1 Simulation Approach Explained
-1. **Tool Selection**: Mininet is chosen for its ability to emulate SDN environments, extended with Ryu for controller logic.
-Mininet’s flexibility allows us to approximate SDN behavior.
+1. **Tool Selection**: Mininet is chosen for SDN emulation, with Ryu for controller logic.
+The flexible topology allows us to approximate real exchange networks.
-2. **Topology**: An 8-node ring topology mimics a small-scale exchange network, with high-bandwidth links (e.g., 10 Gbps) and low latency (e.g., 1 ms) to simulate realistic network conditions.
+2. **Topology**: A **4-node star topology** is used for simplicity and speed, with each endpoint representing a trading engine or bot.
-3. **Digital Twin**: A Python script queries Mininet via OpenFlow to track network state (e.g., bandwidth usage, queue lengths), serving as the digital twin for real-time monitoring and optimization.
+3. **Digital Twin**: Python scripts monitor and control the Mininet network, collecting metrics and enabling real-time parameter adjustment via the dashboard.
-4. **Multicast Implementation**: Adapt Jasper’s multicast tree algorithm, coded in Python, to distribute financial data fairly across nodes, tested with iperf-generated traffic.
+4. **Multicast Implementation**: Three multicast controllers (CloudEx, Jasper, DBO) are implemented in Python, each with its own fairness and performance features.
+The controllers can be switched live from the dashboard.
-5. **Testing**: Synthetic financial traffic (e.g., stock updates) is injected, and CloudEx and DBO mechanisms are simulated for comparison, measuring latency, jitter, and fairness.
+5. **Testing**: Synthetic financial traffic is injected, and all three mechanisms are benchmarked for latency, fairness, and throughput.
+Results are displayed on the dashboard, including a real-time leaderboard for trading bots.
-6. **Visualization**: Matplotlib will plot results, aiding in performance analysis.
-Creating a simulated stock exchange will help us test the fairness and latency of our multicast implementation.
+6. **Visualization**: The Flask-based dashboard provides live charts, simulation parameter controls, and a competition leaderboard, enabling interactive experimentation and analysis.

 ---

 ### 7. References